2022 UEFA Super Cup: Officials

 On 3 August 2022, UEFA named English official Michael Oliver as the referee for the match.
 Oliver had been a FIFA referee since 2012, officiated at UEFA Euro 2020 and was the referee for the 2015 FIFA U-17 World Cup final.
 He was joined by fellow countrymen Stuart Burt and Simon Bennett as assistant referees, while Donatas Rumšas of Lithuania served as the fourth official.
 Tomasz Kwiatkowski of Poland was selected as the video assistant referee (VAR), with compatriot Bartosz Frankowski and Tiago Martins of Portugal serving as the assistant VAR officials.

 Match

 Summary

 Eintracht Frankfurt had the first chance in the match in the 14th minute with Thibaut Courtois saving in a one-on-one from Daichi Kamada.
 In the 36th minute Kevin Trapp got down to his left to save a low shot from Vinícius Júnior.
 From the resulting corner Real Madrid went in front when Casemiro headed back from the end line on the right to David Alaba who tapped into the net from close range.
 Trapp made another save in the 55th minute before Casemiro hit the crossbar from the edge of the box two minutes later.
-In the 65th minute Vinícius played the ball in from the left to Karim Benzema who made it 2–0 with a shot which the goalkeeper failed to keep out.
+In the 65th minute Vinícius played the ball in from the left to Karim Benzema who made it 2–0 with a shot which goalkeeper Kevin Trapp failed to keep out.